Allen Stone: Career

 Stone was voted one of mtvU's Freshman 5 in late 2012 and tapped as VH1's first "You Oughta Know" artist of 2013.

-Then on January 3, 2013, he appeared on The Ellen DeGeneres Show and sang "Sleep".
+In January 2013, Stone appeared on The Ellen DeGeneres Show and performed the song "Sleep".

-He appeared on Conan again on June 17, 2015.

-Radius, his first album for Capitol Records, was released on May 26, 2015.
+Radius, his first album for Capitol Records, was released on May 2015.
 It was recorded in collaboration with Magnus Tingsek, and features production from Malay and Benny Cassette.
 Allen Stone said of the album title, "The radius is that line extending from the center of the circle to its exterior, and in a lot of ways this album is about getting out things deep inside—whether it's love or insecurity or joy or frustration about things going on today."
-On March 25, 2016, Radius was re-released as a deluxe edition by ATO Records with seven additional tracks.
+On March 2016, Radius was re-released as a deluxe edition by ATO Records with seven additional tracks.

-On April 13, 2017, Stone's song "Perfect World" was featured on the trailer for the upcoming Netflix series Dear White People.
+On April 2017, Stone's song "Perfect World" was featured on the trailer for the upcoming Netflix series Dear White People.

-In 2018, Allen released the single "Brown Eyed Lover" and appeared on American Idol in 2018, to sing duets with multiple contestants.
+In 2018, Stone released the single "Brown Eyed Lover" and appeared on American Idol in 2018, to sing duets with multiple contestants.
 His fourth full-length album, 2019's Building Balance, was co-produced with Jamie Lidell.